 Texas Bank Countersues Consultants For $10.5M Stock Buy

-Law360 quotes John Harris on a countersuit filed defendants who face allegations of a botched stock purchase.
-Law360 mentions John Harris and Amelia Brankov as counsel to plaintiffs TBM Consulting Group Inc. (Behind paywall)
+Law360 quotes John Harris on the TBM Consulting Group v Lubbock National Bank case (E.D.
+N.C.) – a case seeking to hold the bank responsible for losses in TBM’s ESOP.
+The article mentions John Harris and Amelia Brankov as counsel to plaintiffs TBM Consulting Group Inc. (Behind paywall)

 July 16 2018